yasutomo57jp/k4a_mkv2image/README.md

 This is the extended version of the original UnaNancyOwen/k4a_mkv2image.
 This tool converts all data of each stream types (Color, Depth, Infrared) that contained in mkv file to image file, and estimate human body using k4abt library.

+Some part of the codes are borrowed from [Azure-Kinect-Samples](https://github.com/microsoft/Azure-Kinect-Samples).

 Sample
 ------